Glycemic Index of Spaghetti - well cooked

 What nutrients does Spaghetti - well cooked provide?

-Can diabetics include Spaghetti - well cooked in their diet?
+Can Spaghetti - well cooked be eaten at night?